 Food poisoning is a bacterial infection resulting from eating something disagreeable, whereas the stomach flu or viral gastroenteritis is a viral infection contracting by contact with an infected person.
 Both conditions usually last one to three days, but it may take two weeks or longer for the digestive system to regain its full strength.

 - Avoid dehydration by taking small sips of room temperature water once vomiting has ceased.
-(Small sips are important, as big gulps with may further aggravate the system.)
+Small sips are important, as big gulps with may further aggravate the system;

-- Clear broths or other clear, non-acidic beverages are beneficial.
+- Clear broths or other clear, non-acidic beverages are beneficial;

 - Fennel and coriander tea is good too.
 Just put about 1/2 tsp of freshly ground fennel and coriander seeds (equal parts) in a cup of hot water and let steep for five minutes before drinking.

-- Take Kitchari diet for a few days. (“Kitchari” means “mixture” or “stew” and is a staple food in India).
+- Take Kitchari diet for a few days following to reset the digestive system. (“Kitchari” means “mixture” or “stew” and is a staple food in India).
 Below is a recipe for Kitchari.

 - Go see a doctor or health care professional, if you have blood in your stool or if your symptoms get worse after a couple of days.

-4 1/2 c water
+- Water 4 c

-Small pinch of Hing or asafoetida (It helps prevent gas and can be found at an Indian store.)
+- Small pinch of Hing or asafoetida (It helps prevent gas and can be found at an Indian store.)

-About 1/2 – 1 c easily digestible veggies (zucchini, sweet potato, carrot, turnip and/or squash)
+- About 1/2 – 1 c easily digestible veggies (zucchini, sweet potato, carrot, turnip and/or squash)